maciortea/ManageBasketOfItems/README.md

 First Header | Second Header | Third header
 ------------ | ------------- | ------------
-Content from cell 1 | Content from cell 2 | asd
+POST /api/account/register | Create a new user | None
 Content in the first column | Content in the second column | asd

 Description <br />